ilaga/RStan-Workshop/README.md

 ### Step 3: Write the parameters block
 Next, we declare the parameters that we want sampled.
-For example, if we assume our data comes from a normal distribution with mean mu and standard deviation sigma, then our parameters section would look something like:
+For example, if we assume our data y comes from a normal distribution with mean mu and standard deviation sigma where both mu and sigma are unknown, then our parameters section would look something like:

     parameters {